networknt/json-schema-validator/README.md

 #### Parser

 It uses Jackson that is the most popular JSON parser in Java.
 If you are using Jackson parser already in your project, it is natural to choose this library over others for schema validation.

+#### YAML Support

+The library works with JSON and YAML on both schema definitions and input data.

+#### OpenAPI Support

+The OpenAPI 3.0 specification is using JSON schema to validate the request/response, but there are some differences.
+With a configuration file, you can enable the library to work with OpenAPI 3.0 validation.

 #### Dependency